| INDUSTRIAL COMPUTERS SECTIONELECTRONICS DIVISION

 computation based on average minimum balance.
 Overdrafts as a result of

+service charges could also be detected at slight reduction in simplicity.
 The programming counters used in ERMA I now operate without check, so

 that a miscount in the logical progression could occur.
 Checks on these

 counters appear to be advisable.
-In any case the use of stored programs
+In any case the use of storedprograms

 and reduction of parallel operations will reduce the work load on these

+counters, further reducing them as a source of errors.
 At present three different codes are used in ERMA I. They are employed

 in arithmetic and transfer, teletype data loading and magnetic tape